petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

     git commit -m "Initial Commit"
     ```

-9. Navigate to a location on your laptop where you would like to store the Fabmedical Kubernetes project for this tutorial.
+9. Navigate to a folder on your device where you would like to store the Fabmedical Kubernetes project for this tutorial.
+Replace {DevSample} with your chosen folder.

     ```
     cd /DevSample